 Medusa herself is a victim of this.
 Aside from Siren, who was a Monster of the Week, she's the only Phantom that's ever female.
 Even more mind boggling is the fact that Phantoms are based off mythological creatures, and so creatures like the Sylph and the Valkyrie are among the Phantoms... with their human guises being male.

 Kamen Rider Gaim is another mixed example.
 Kamen Rider Marika is the first woman to be a Rider for the majority of the series run, as opposed to being a movie-only character or Eleventh Hour addition.
-But like Femme, she's the only girl out of over a dozen Riders; and she's largely a Satellite Character who follows other Riders.
+She's also one of the most skilled fighters in the series, with bonus points for her actress and stuntwoman being one and the same.
+But like Femme, she's the only girl out of over a dozen Riders; and she's largely a Satellite Character who follows other Riders rather than impact the plot herself.
+She's also killed off, but in this case that's not a mark against her - she's in a Gen Urobuchi story; everyonedies at some point!

 Overall, after forty years, we're still waiting for a female Rider to be treated as well as the worst-treated token girl Ranger in Super Sentai or Power Rangers. ("Treated" in terms of screentime, being able to hold one's own, and not dying.
 Tackle got screentime but mostly got beaten up and captured.
 Then she died.
 The movie-only girl riders appeared once in non-canon installments.
 Then they died.
 The one-shot borrowers can measure their Rider "careers" in seconds and counting them as Riders really doesn't ring true.)
 You know it's bad when you have to work your way up to being as good on this score as any straight example of the Smurfette Principle on the page.